Karnak

 Forward Node

-This page lists all the forward nodes configured in Karnak and allows to edit, create and delete nodes.
-The forward node contains the configuration of the DICOM node’s Application Entity.
+This page lists all the forward nodes configured in Karnak and allows you to create, edit, and delete them.

 gateway_page gateway_page